-Rounding protocols for dollars and FTEs.
+Rounding protocols for dollars and FTEs

-- Round all expenditure and revenue amounts to whole dollars except in the case of individual claims (legal judgments, Local Improvement District assessments, etc.) that must be reported exactly.
-Round fractions of dollars from \$.01 through \$.49 to the next lower whole dollar; and \$.50 through \$.99 to the next higher whole dollar. - Omit dollar signs (\$) except where necessary to distinguish dollars from other numbers. - Round FTE amounts to the nearest tenth.
+- Round all expenditure and revenue amounts to whole dollars except in the case of individual claims (legal judgments, local improvement district assessments, etc.) that must be reported exactly.
+Round fractions of dollars from \$.01 through \$.49 to the next lower whole dollar, and \$.50 through \$.99 to the next higher whole dollar. - Omit dollar signs (\$) except where necessary to distinguish dollars from other numerals. - Round FTE amounts to the nearest tenth.

-Note: Budget Development System (BDS) reports will be accepted as produced.
+Note: BDS reports will be accepted as produced.

-Display of negative numbers.
+Display of negative numbers